Welcome to Peacock’s Performing Arts Center, we are glad you are here!

 In 2008, Erin graduated Summa Cum Laude with a BFA in Communication/Public Relations with a minor in Dance from Valdosta State University.
 While attending VSU, Erin was very active in the dance program serving in the role as president of the VSU Reparatory Dancers organization.
 At VSU, Erin performed in “Masterpieces in Motion”, “Turning 20”, “Steps in Time” and “Journeys”.
 In 2006, a BFA in Dance was acquired by the university and Erin along with other members of the dance department performed in two pieces choreographed by Catherine Schaffer and Sarah McAllister at ACDFA to complete the BFA process.

 Erin was employed with The Jones Company as a Special Projects Marketing Coordinator for 6 years.
 She is happily married to Arthur Sullivan.
-In her spare time she enjoys spending time with family and friends, shopping, sewing and dancing!
+Erin and Arthur welcomed their little boy in 2018.
+In her spare time she enjoys spending time with family and friends, shopping, crafting and dancing!

 Business Executive & Co-Owner